ceph/ceph/doc/dev/cephx_protocol.rst

-Compromise of S's key means that the attacker can pose as S to anyone, and can eavesdrop on any user's conversation with S.  Unless some client's key is also compromised, the attacker cannot generate new fake client tickets for S, since doing so requires it to authenticate himself as A, using the client key it doesn't know.
+Compromise of S's key means that the attacker can pose as S to anyone, and can eavesdrop on any user's conversation with S.  Unless some client's key is also compromised, the attacker cannot generate new fake client tickets for S, since doing so requires it to authenticate himself as A, using the client key it does not know.